contributte/datagrid/docs/column.md

 ### Escaping values

-By default, latte escapes all values from datasource.
+By default, latte escapes all values from data source.
 You can disable that:

 ```php
 $grid->addColumnText('link_html', 'Link')